giladno/UICoreTextView/README.md

 Styling
 -

-Since UICoreTextView was designed mainly to work with custom renderers - passing attributes from the HTML to the callback should be as simple as possible.
+Since CoreTextView was designed mainly to work with custom renderers - passing attributes from the HTML to the callback should be as simple as possible.
 For that reason, the syntax is based on plain old HTML tags and not modern CSS.
 The callback receives an instance of NSMutableAttributes, which contains all available attributes of that HTML node.

 The syntax was meant to be as simple as possible and at no point was it designed to follow HTML standards.
 For that reason, some of the HTML tags/attributes might differ from the original specs (for example, &lt;s&gt; for stroke rather than &lt;stroke&gt;)